kTz1/kTz1/README.md

 ⦿ Experienced with React, Next.js, TypeScript, Tailwind CSS, and other modern tools.<br>
 ⦿ Focused on writing clean, performant, and maintainable code.<br>
 ⦿ Enthusiastic about intuitive UI/UX and thoughtful digital experiences.<br>
-⦿ Committed to continuous learning and improving through new technologies and best practices.<br>
+⦿ Committed to continuous learning and improving through new technologies and best practices.

 ###